MatthewIsAwesome/german-smart-revisor/README.md

 # german-smart-revisor
-A revision tool for german to
+A revision tool for English speakers learning German